 Supposedly used in the guarded secret formula, the kola nut was the original caffeine source and inspiration for the word Cola.

-More than a name, the original Coca-Cola formula did in fact contain the narcotic cocaine.
+More than a name, the original recipe, derived from coca leaves, did in fact contain the narcotic cocaine.
 At the time of the invention of Coke, cocaine was legal.
-It wasn’t until 1903 that the formula ditched the narcotic.
+It wasn't until 1903 that founder Asa Griggs Candler and marketer Frank Robinson had to completely ditch the coca leaf from the original recipe.

 Apparently Americans weren't the only ones using cocaine either.
 According to Atlas Obscura, in 2016, 815 pounds of cocaine was discovered at a Coca-Cola factory in Marseilles.
 Looks like the French were also fans of the coked up version.